xioren/ImageGoblin/README.md

   etc...

+### NOTE: instagram recently took the nuclear option and seemingly banned all non residential ips. currently logging in is required if you are using a vpn/proxy.
-+ *instagram:* input an instagram page url or a username. this goblin will scrape the entire profile by default. if only the username is passed, it is necessary to --force instagram in order to match the correct goblin. stories require the user to be logged in; pass the --login flag to do so. the number of posts to retrieve can also be specified with --posts n (n < 100). finally, if 'latest' or 'recent' are passed as the --mode argument, the program will only retrieve the main stories (if logged in) and the six most recent posts. note, this is likely to get your account suspended. out of an abundance of caution it might be a good idea to use a random delay, especially when logged in. (note this will significantly increase amount of time to complete)
++ *instagram:* this goblin will scrape an entire profile by default. stories require the user to be logged in; pass the --login flag to do so. the number of posts to retrieve can also be specified with --posts n (n < 100). finally, if 'latest' or 'recent' are passed as the --mode argument, the program will only retrieve the main stories (if logged in) and the six most recent posts. note, using a scraper while logged in is likely to get your account suspended.

     *examples:*

     ```
-    imagegoblin https://www.instagram.com/username/ --mode recent --login
+    image-goblin https://www.instagram.com/username/ --mode recent --login

-    imagegoblin username --posts 30 --force instagram
+    image-goblin username --posts 30 --force instagram
     ```

 + *feed:* using the feed flag, you can accumulate urls by inputting them one by one. this is useful for accumulating urls as you find them while browsing the web, and downloading all at once. press "enter" with an empty input when finished. try it :)

 #### Misc:
   + this program has only been tested on linux but should work on windows/mac as well.
-  + the install script is optional and linux specific. it only serves to add a symlink to /usr/local/bin so that the program can be run from the shell with 'imagegoblin' instead of 'python3 /path/to/image_goblin.py'.
+  + the install script is optional and linux specific. it only serves to add a symlink to /usr/local/bin so that the program can be run from the shell with 'image-goblin' instead of 'python3 /path/to/image_goblin.py'.
   + use --nodl to view found urls instead of downloading them
   + a specific goblin can be forced using '--force _goblin_'.
   + all available goblins can be listed using '-l or --list'.